-'''

-[Alaska Rail] Milepost (mile) [track indicator]
+[C-S-X Detector] Milepost (mile) [track indicator]

-'''

-At a double-track site, "track indicator" represents the position in the message text that the track designator (such as "East Track") is inserted into the announcements.
-At a single-track site, no message text is inserted for track indicator.
+At a double-track site, the "track indicator" represents the position in the message text that the track designator (such as "East Track") is inserted into the announcements.
+At a single-track site, no message text is inserted for the track indicator.